Churches in Norway: Location

 Early churches may have been built on sites of pre-Christian worship.
 Prehistorical burial sites (notably burial mounds) at or near the sites of several churches, for instance at Avaldsnes, suggests continuity from pre-Christian times.
 In West Norway, it was also typical that churches were erected at or in connection to the largest or dominant farm in each district.
 Some of these may originally have been so-called "pillow" or "convenience" (private) churches for rich families or the local chief.
 Stone churches were more common in cities, along the outer coast, in rich agricultural areas in East Norway and Trøndelag, and in regional centres in fjord districts of West Norway; while stave churches were more common in rural or sparsely populated areas.

 Timeline

 Materials and technique

 Church building in Norway is characterized by the widespread use of wood constructions.
 Only in the 20th century, the majority of churches have been built from stone, brick or concrete.
 The 320 stave churches existing or known around 1800 were mostly in rural or sparsely populated areas.
 Stone churches were more common in cities, along the outer coast, in rich agricultural areas in East Norway and Trøndelag, and in regional centres in fjord districts of West Norway.
-For instance the main church in Aurland (Vangen Church) is a stone construction, while the churches in smaller Undredal and Flåm are wooden.
+For instance the main church in Aurland (Vangen Church) is a stone construction, while the churches in smaller Undredal Stave Church and Flåm Church are wooden.
 The main churches within the "one-fourth county" clerical subdivision were often built in stone, for instance, the Kinsarvik church in Hardanger district.